pingswept/design-for-fab/content/logistics/archive.md

 * We have two hand punches in Nolop.
 * If you want to waterjet an intricate pattern, don't.
 It will take forever and use a huge amount of garnet.
 Instead, search for "perforated metal" or "cloverleaf sheet."
 You could split a sheet with a friend if it's expensive.
 Home Depot has big sheets; Amazon has smaller stuff.
 You can also lasercut other materials as panel inserts.

-### P4 due dates

-P4 learning goals: Wednesday, February 19, 11:59 PM on Canvas.

-P4 final: Wednesday, February 26, at the start of class.
-You can submit documentation up until late Wednesday night, but please bring your lamp to class.

-# P3: Build a wind-powered vehicle
+# Px: Build a wind-powered vehicle

 Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.